bluz71/bluz71.github.io/_posts/2017-10-26-turbocharge-the-ctrlp-vim-plugin.md

 fuzzy finding, but greatly improving its performance and also improving the quality of the match results.

-**UPDATE (DEC 2018)**: I now use fzf.vim instead of CtrlP as documented [here](https://bluz71.github.io/2018/12/04/fuzzy-finding-in-vim-with-fzf.html).
+**UPDATE (DEC 2018)**: I now use [fzf.vim](https://github.com/junegunn/fzf.vim) instead of CtrlP as documented [here](https://bluz71.github.io/2018/12/04/fuzzy-finding-in-vim-with-fzf.html).
-The fzf issue noted above no longer applies since Neovim & Vim integrated a terminal.
+The fzf issue noted above no longer applies since Neovim & Vim both integrated a terminal.

 Faster file listing using fd